Ridalor/Customer/docs/usage.md

 ## Full example

 Here is a full example of how to get information from our Api:
-The example assumes you got a request from a client that is logged in.
+The example assumes you got a request from a client.

 ```python
 from flask import Flask, request